Native Think is not affiliated with, endorsed by, or sponsored by Google. As Gemini can make mistakes, take time to double check results.

 Feel free to use this newsletter in your conversations with friends.

 Your Gemini Task: Gather the abstracts of 3-5 new research papers relevant to your specific field of study.
-You can find these from journal table of contents alerts, academic databases, or preprint servers.
+You can find these from journal table-of-contents alerts, academic databases, or preprint servers.

-"Act as a highly specialized research analyst in the field of [Your Field, e.g., '19th Century American History'].
+Ask Gemini (by providing the abstracts): "Act as a highly specialized research analyst in the field of [Your Field, e.g., '19th-century American History'].
 I am providing you with the abstracts of five new articles published this week.

 [Paste the 3-5 abstracts here, separated by a title or a line break]